John Berry (album)

-John Berry is the second studio album by the American country music artist of the same name.
-It was released in June 1993 by Liberty Records.
+John Berry is the debut studio album by American country music artist of the same name.
+It was released in June 7, 1993 by Liberty Records.
 It peaked at #13 on the Top Country Albums chart, and was certified Platinum by the RIAA.
 Singles released from it include "A Mind of Her Own", "Kiss Me in the Car", "Your Love Amazes Me", "What's In It for Me" and "You and Only You".